-The GCLS staff is responsible to a seven-member library commission, which is appointed by the Gloucester County Board of Chosen Freeholders.
+The GCLS staff is responsible to a five-member library commission, which is appointed by the Gloucester County Board of County Commissioners.
 Funds for system services are provided by the member municipalities through a dedicated library tax.
 Of the 24 municipalities in Gloucester County, these 14 currently belong:

 |Clayton||Harrison Twp.||South Harrison Twp.|

 All residents of these communities have free access to the full services of the Gloucester County Library System through libraries located in the following towns:

 Library cards are issued without charge to residents of the 14 participating communities; nonresident owners of property in a member community; not-for-profit organizations within Gloucester County; educators teaching in Gloucester County; county department heads; and those holding elected/appointed positions in county, state, or federal government.